+1610.
 The Delegation of Saint Lucia made a general remark concerning the organization of the next session of the Committee.
-It might be worth first discussing the state of conservation of sites and then proceeding with the inscriptions, so as to refresh the memory of the members of the Committee, to include conditions in spite of recommendations to the States Parties, and to avoid including new inscriptions without management plans.
+It might be worth first discussing the state of conservation of sites and then proceeding with the inscriptions, so as to refresh the memory of the members of the Committee, to include conditions rather than recommendations to the States Parties, and to avoid including new inscriptions without management plans.

+1611.
 The Chairperson thanked the Delegation of Saint Lucia for its statement, which would be most useful for the future work of the Committee.
+He closed item 15 of the agenda.